openharmony/docs/en/application-dev/reference/apis/js-apis-secureElement.md

 getVersion(): string

-Obtains the version of the Open Mobile API Specification used for the implementation.
+Obtains the version of the Open Mobile API (OMAPI) specification used.

 **System capability**: SystemCapability.Communication.SecureElement